Hassan-Mallat/SmallWorld-Java-AI/README.md

 # ⚔️ Small World with AI Player

-**Small World with AI Player** is a turn-based tactical strategy game developed in Java.
+**Small World with AI Player** is a simple turn-based tactical strategy game developed in Java.
 The game pits a human player against an intelligent computer opponent on a procedurally generated grid.
 The goal is to control territory, manage unit stacks, and utilize biome advantages to defeat the opponent.

 ## 🚀 Features